 Dear Friends in Christ,

-Stewardship is the grateful response of a Christian disciple who recognizes and receives God’s gifts, and shares these gifts in love of God and neighbor.
+Stewardship is the response of Grateful Disciples who recognize and receive God’s gifts, and share these gifts in love of God and neighbor.

 May we always grow in Grace, Gratitude and Generosity!

 Fr.
 Charles Ramirez and the OLA Stewardship Committee